VeronicaCucamonga/DeweyDecimalClassification/README.md

 4: Click the green play button on the top and you can start the application.

 How to Use the Project:
 1: You will be shown the welcome page, displaying 3 buttons.
-The main task we will be focusing on is the "Replacing Books" function.
+The main task we will be focusing on is the "Replacing Books" function and "Identifying Task".
 Click on it.

+Replacing Books:
 2: A new form will load displaying a listbox of 10 randomly generated call numbers.
 Another listbox will be next to the original listbox.
 And two buttons inbetween the two listboxes.
 The ">>" button allows you to move one or more items from the first listbox to the second listbox and the "<<" button allows you to move one or more items from the second listbox to the first listbox.
 These buttons will help you rearrange the order of the call numbers.